VCE/VET Co-ordinator: Mrs Connie Black

 Subjects Available as University Extension Studies

-La Trobe University, Monash University, RMIT and the University of Melbourne offer a wide range of subjects at first year level.
+La Trobe University, RMIT and the University of Melbourne offer a wide range of subjects at first year level.

 The subjects offered by these institutions include, Art History, Australian History/Politics, Chemistry, Economics, English Literature, French, German, Japanese and several other language studies, Information Technology, Mathematics, Physics, and Psychology.

 Individual subjects are undertaken at a variety of metropolitan schools and in some cases, on campus at the particular institution.
 Some subjects require the completion of prerequisite studies or current enrolment studies.
-Specific information regarding location can be obtained from the University Enhancement Co-ordinator.
+Specific information regarding location can be obtained from the VCE Co-ordinator.

 Students wishing to apply for an enhancement study should initially register their interest on their Subject Selection form.
 Students are then required to attend a compulsory information session at the university and then submit an online application.